CaribThemes/grav-theme-pricklypear/README.md

 >> NOTE: This theme is a modular component for Grav which requires the [Grav](http://github.com/getgrav/grav), [Error](https://github.com/getgrav/grav-theme-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins.

 ## Updating
-As development for the Saba Theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
+As development for the PricklyPear Theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
 Updating Grav is easy and can be done through Grav's GPM system, as well as manually.

 #### GPM Update (Preferred)